 Are you a new user of Boardable?
 We have all the simple tools you need to make board service easy and effective.
-In this user training webinar, members of Boardable’s Customer Success Team, Samantha Alarie-Leca and Laura Clark, give a comprehensive overview of the platform and share tips and tricks for how to get the most out of using Boardable.
+In this user training webinar, members of Boardable’s Customer Success Team, Samantha Alarie-Leca, Laura Clark, and Katie Cordell give a comprehensive overview of the platform and share tips and tricks for how to get the most out of using Boardable.
 If you are a board administrator and would like to see a Boardable admin training, you can find that here.

 If your board is on a Professional or Enterprise subscription to Boardable, you have access to a dedicated customer success manager like Samantha and Laura to help you simplify your board software user experience.
 Boardable Customer Success Managers not only help you understand and use the various software features, they also advise board admins about how to get more board members using the software.
 Because they talk to other nonprofits like yours every day, they are full of useful information about how to plan meetings and organize documents using the software.